If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 Implementing variety in your training just for the sake of it is more likely to be harmful than helpful. [ vi ]

-However, there are three situations in which changing training variables can help you a step further:
+However, there are three situations in which changing training variables can help you one step further:

-- Despite a good training program – including an adequate training volume – plus good nutrition and rest, it becomes increasingly difficult to make progress (whether or not on one specific muscle group);
+- Despite a good training program – including an adequate training volume – plus good nutrition and rest, it is increasingly difficult to make progress (whether or not on one specific muscle group).
+There is talk of training steeless;

-- You want to highlight a certain muscle group better (why, for example, exchange squats for lunges if you want to train more buttocks);
+- You want to highlight a certain muscle group better (why, for example, you supplement squats with lunges if you want to train more buttocks);

-- A certain training variable (for example an exercise, technique or weight) causes problems, for example in connection with an injury.
+- A certain training variable (for example an exercise, technique or weight of a weight) causes problems, for example in connection with an injury.

 Variation is therefore, especially in the first situation, a strategic tool that you have at your disposal.
 However, you should not use that instrument too quickly/too often.
 After all, building muscle is a relatively slow process.
 You must first give your body time to neurologically adapt to a particular training program, then to adapt through muscle growth to an increasing training load.
 If you change your training program every six weeks, you will disrupt that process and you will not be able to make consistent progress.